Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 During the underwriting process, insurers assess your risk level to determine whether you’re eligible for coverage — and how much you’ll pay in premiums.
 The higher the risk, the higher the premiums.
 This is similar to how a car insurance company will ask you if you have had any previous license suspensions or accidents to analyze your driving behavior and determine your rates.

 To get the best possible coverage, it’s worth learning how underwriting works.

 How does the underwriting process for life insurance work?

 Underwriting is the process of evaluating the degree of risk an applicant presents to the insurance company.
 Every insurer using its own complex underwriting guidelines to determine whether they should accept or reject an application, and to calculate rates.

-1. When does underwriting occur?
+1. When does life insurance underwriting happen?

-2. What documents are generally required?
+2. What documents do I need?

-- Personal details
+- Personal and contact details